alanb2718/wallingford/README.md

 # Wallingford

+Note: this project is currently inactive (the funding dried up ...)

 Wallingford is an experimental constraint reactive programming language written in Rosette.
 It includes facilities for handling persistent constraints, hard and soft constraints, and reactive